Sarsoo/ee3032-cv-coursework/README.txt

-/data - pulled images and spreadsheet of data /descriptor - functions for extracting descriptors /distance - functions fo measuring distance between descriptors /util - util functions such as toGreyscale and EVD
+/data - pulled images and spreadsheet of data /descriptor - functions for extracting descriptors /distance - functions for measuring distance between descriptors /util - util functions such as toGreyscale and EVD

 There are two types of script, ones that run a category response once (cvpr_visualsearch_*) and ones that iteratively